Frequently Asked Questions

 – The units now can power from the only USB inhibiting the Motor power and servos supply and movements.
 This is perfect for safe setup and safe download of flight logs and analysis.
 Also, for firmware updates.
 It sure is nice being able to plug in the cable and do updates without the need of a charged receiver pack.

 – Added a standard servo connector for the governor port.
-So, from a Hobbywing / Castle Creation / Scorpion / YGE RPM-out connector no more additional wiring/accessory, needed.
+So, from a Hobbywing / Castle Creation / Scorpion / YGE / OMP / ZTW / XDFly RPM-out connector no more additional wiring/accessory, needed.

-This allows you to connect also a second BEC connector to get more current available on the servo rail.
+This allows you to connect also the second additional BEC connector to the GOV port to get more current available on the servo rail.

-– The port for the external BT module was moved from the servo pins to the side.
+– The SYS port for an external BT module or a Remote USB was moved from the servo pins to the side.
 It is much more convenient, but also added two new versions (Std. & HD) with integrated Bluetooth.

-– Different form factors: micro, mini, standard, HD with heavy duty BEC input w/ switch, integrated BT,
+– Different form factors: micro, mini, standard, HD with heavy duty BEC input with a security switch (on=open), integrated BT.

-– Much more processing power.
-All routines are now working at the double of the speed compared to the old Brain1, so there is more time to complete all in less time and you can note this in a more fluid flight.
+– Much more processing power (4 times).
+All routines are now working at the double of the speed compared to the very old unit of the first series, so there is more time to complete all in less time and you can note this in a more fluid flight.

-– Much more memory that allows us to continuously add new features through free firmware updates.
+– Much more memory (5 times) that allows to continuously add new features and improvements through FREE firmware updates.

 Q 08: How do I upgrade the firmware to get new features?